-In contrast to other actin labeling agents, such as phalloidin and actin-coupled fluorescent proteins, LifeAct does not disturb any actin kinetics.
+In contrast to other actin labeling agents, such as phalloidin and actin-coupled fluorescent proteins, LifeAct can visualize actin kinetics with the lowest potential interference.
 It is non-toxic and can thereby be used in both living and fixed cells and tissues.

 The biocompatibility of LifeAct has been further proven in a transgenic mouse model in vivo.
 In this model, either LifeAct-EGFP or LifeAct-mRFPruby—both driven by a chicken actin promoter with a CMV enhancer—were introduced into the murine germline.
 The resulting LifeAct mice were viable, fertile, and showed highly specific and clear LifeAct staining in nearly all cell types.
 Importantly, actin was evenly distributed and no changes in the cytoskeletal organization were observed.

 B. J. Belin, L. M. Goins, and R. D. Mullins.
 Comparative analysis of tools for live cell imaging of actin network architecture.
 Bioarchitecture, 2014, 10.1080/19490992.2014.1047714 read abstract

 J. Riedl, A. H. Crevenna, K. Kessenbrock, J. H. Yu, D. Neukirchen, M. Bista, … R. Wedlich-Soldner.
 Lifeact: a versatile marker to visualize F-actin.
 Nature Methods, 2008, 10.1038/nmeth.1220 read abstract